yamahigashi/unofficial-fabricengine-documents-ja/Source/GettingStartedGuide/firststeps.rst

 * The :dfn:`Canvas Graph` (center)

   This view is the heart of the visual programming system.
-It follows the Autodesk Maya interaction model as well.
+It follows the Autodesk Maya interaction model.
 A few highlights and things to try:

   * Right click the side panels to add or remove ports
   * Hit tab in the view to start a quick search, hit enter to insert nodes
   * Copy and paste nodes and connected graph sections
   * Right click the canvas to create new subgraphs or KL functions
   * Double click to inspect a selected node
   * Shift double click to edit a selected node
   * Press 1,2 and 3 to cycle from the different collapse states of nodes.
   * Press A to frame all the nodes in the graph
   * Right click on nodes for further actions

 * The :dfn:`Timeline` (bottom)